bgo-bioimagerie/platformmanager/doc/content/installation/docker.md

 ### setup

-Docker images are available at quay.io/bgo_bioimagerie, see [docker-compose.yml](https://github.com/bgo-bioimagerie/docker-platformmanager/blob/master/docker-compose.yml) as compose example.
+Docker images are available at quay.io/bgo_bioimagerie, see [docker-compose.yml](docker/docker-compose.yml) as compose example.

 Update docker-compose.yml file environment sections with your setup.

-Some variables are defined in a *.env* file for sensitive data.
+Some variables are defined in a *.env* file for sensitive and custom data.

 Example: